YuLab-SMU/yulab-smu.github.io/content/contribution-data-visualization.md

 ## Defining the Standards: A Universal Framework for Multi-Scale Scientific Visualization

 Modern scientific discovery relies on the ability to transform high-dimensional data into intuitive, accurate, and reproducible visual narratives.
-My work has established a **comprehensive visualization ecosystem** that spans from foundational plotting algebra to specialized interpretation frameworks for phylogeny and functional omics.
+Our work has established a **comprehensive visualization ecosystem** that spans from foundational plotting algebra to specialized interpretation frameworks for phylogeny and functional omics.

 ## 1. Methodological Foundations: Bridging Systems and Logics

-To address the fragmentation of the R plotting landscape, I developed a suite of tools that unify disparate plotting systems and introduce rigorous layout algebra.
+To address the fragmentation of the R plotting landscape, we developed a suite of tools that unify disparate plotting systems and introduce rigorous layout algebra.

-*   **`plotbb` & `ggplotify` (System Interoperability):** `plotbb` brings the Grammar of Graphics to Base R, while `ggplotify` allows researchers to convert virtually any plot object (Base, Lattice, pheatmap, etc.) into a `ggplot2` compatible object, enabling unified themeing and assembly.
+*   **[plotbb](https://github.com/YuLab-SMU/plotbb) & [ggplotify](https://cran.r-project.org/package=ggplotify) (System Interoperability):** **plotbb** brings the Grammar of Graphics to Base R, while **ggplotify** allows researchers to convert virtually any plot object (Base, Lattice, pheatmap, etc.) into a **ggplot2** compatible object, enabling unified themeing and assembly.
-*   **`aplot` & `aplotExtra` (Layout Algebra):** These packages introduce an algebraic approach to plot alignment, allowing heterogeneous subplots to reconcile their coordinate systems automatically.
+*   **[aplot](https://cran.r-project.org/package=aplot) & [aplotExtra](https://github.com/YuLab-SMU/aplotExtra) (Layout Algebra):** These packages introduce an algebraic approach to plot alignment, allowing heterogeneous subplots to reconcile their coordinate systems automatically.
-*   **`ggbreak` (Dynamic Range Logic):** Provides a seamless, non-destructive method for axis breaks, essential for visualizing datasets with extreme outliers or multi-scale distributions.
+*   **[ggbreak](https://cran.r-project.org/package=ggbreak) (Dynamic Range Logic):** Provides a seamless, non-destructive method for axis breaks, essential for visualizing datasets with extreme outliers or multi-scale distributions.
+*   **[ggtangle](https://github.com/YuLab-SMU/ggtangle) & [ggflow](https://github.com/YuLab-SMU/ggflow) (Relational & Process Flow):** **ggtangle** reimagines network visualization within the tidy framework, while **ggflow** provides a dedicated grammar for flowcharts and transition processes, bridging the gap between static relationships and dynamic workflows.
-*   **`ggtangle` & `ggfun` (Network & UX):** `ggtangle` reimagines network visualization within the tidy framework, while `ggfun` provides foundational utilities that enhance the developer and user experience across the ecosystem.
+*   **[ggfun](https://cran.r-project.org/package=ggfun) (UX & Utilities):** Provides foundational utilities that enhance the developer and user experience across the entire ecosystem.

 <table style="border:none; font-size: 90%; width:100%;">
 <tr style="border:none;">